DJBen/Graviton/README.md

 More use cases can be found in the source and test cases.

 ## Startracker
-A Startracker is included to obtain precise alignment to the stars when viewing at night.
+A startracker is included to obtain precise alignment to the stars when viewing at night.
+To develop and test the startracker, there are two methods:
+1. Simulation code from Python (see `py/README.md`)
+2. Real images where stars have been externally identified.
+These images should ideally come from the long-exposure photo capture functionality in Graviton's startracker, as those images would represent what the app could realistically capture.
+The app saves all photos to the photo library to facilitate this type of debugging.

-To develop and test the startracker, we have some helper code in Python (see `py/README.md`) and unit tests on the Swift side.
+Both types of images can be converted into unit tests on the Swift side.

-TODO: document more.